wrex/rexs.tools/src/routes/blog/collet-closer/+page.md

 I've got a 10" 1947 Montgomery Wards (Logan) metal lathe.
 Like many, I enjoy the convenience and precision of collets.
-A four-jaw chuck is much more tedious to align, and none of my scroll chucks are provide as much precision.
+A four-jaw chuck is much more tedious to align, and none of my scroll chucks provide as much precision.

 Until recently, I regularly used three different collet systems: 3C, 5C, and ER-32.